buttheadicus/BeatSaber-Multiplayer-Chat/README.md

 - [MultiplayerCore](https://github.com/Goobwabber/MultiplayerCore) 1.6.0+
 - [BeatTogether](https://github.com/BeatTogether/BeatTogether) (or compatible server)

-_BSIPA `dependsOn` omits Multiplayer Extensions on purpose - use the **Multiplayer Extensions** section above for auto or manual install._

 ## Installation

 1. Install the dependencies above (or, just install the DLL to your game and it will install the dependencies).